vgvassilev/clad/README.md

 in llvm's lib (inst/lib) directory.
 One can attach the plugin to clang invocation like this:

- clang -cc1 -x c++ -std=c++11 -load libclad.dylib -plugin clad -plugin-arg-clad -fprint-folded-fn -plugin-arg-clad -fprint-folded-fn-ast SourceFile.cpp
+ clang -cc1 -x c++ -std=c++11 -load libclad.dylib -plugin clad -plugin-arg-clad -help SourceFile.cpp
 For more details see:
 http://llvm.org/devmtg/2013-11/slides/Vassilev-Poster.pdf
 http://prezi.com/g1iggppw76wl/autodiff/